Barry Fowkes – Humanist Celebrant

 Aside from conducting ceremonies, I am also an illustrator and a musician.
 I teach woodwind privately and play the saxophone in a busy 6-piece festival and party band – soul, funk, rock, northern soul and ska.
 By day, I am a freelance illustrator and designer graduating from the Falmouth School of Art and have, over the years, developed a deep interest in sculpture and ceramics and have built a pottery studio in my back garden for exploring this next step.

-I was first drawn to humanism whilst searching for a non-religious alternative to christenings for my son and daughter in the early 2000s and came to the Humanists UK.
-Until this point, I didn’t even know that my own non-religious and secular worldviews, which I arrived at fairly early on in life, were represented and promoted by humanist philosophy.
+I was first drawn to humanism whilst searching for a non-religious alternative to christenings for my son and daughter in the early 2000s and found Humanists UK.
+Until this point, I was unaware that my own non-religious and secular worldviews, which I arrived at fairly early on in life, were represented by humanist philosophy.
 Like countless others, I guess I’ve always been a humanist but hadn’t realised it until I needed to mark an important event.
 Both of my children’s humanist naming ceremonies were so personal and meaningful that I knew then that I wanted to be able to conduct ceremonies like this myself one day.
-And here I am, conducting weddings and funerals and am planning to add naming ceremonies later this year to complete the trilogy.
+And here I am!